rm511130/Tanzu-Workshop-TKGI/README.md

 - You then need to alter the contents of the `fact-deployment.yml` file to include the yaml snippet shown above.
 - *However*, since it's very easy to get the yaml formatting wrong, and the purpose of this workshop is not to test your editing skills, let's proceed by using the `fact-deployment-with-readiness-probe.yml` file, available in your home directory, to recreate a working deployment of your `fact` program.

-- Delete and recreate the `fact` deployment with the following commands:
+- Delete and recreate, using `fact-deployment-with-readiness-probe.yml`, your `fact` deployment with the following commands:

 ```
 kubectl delete deployment fact
 kubectl apply -f fact-deployment-with-readiness-probe.yml
 ```

+- It will take K8s a few seconds to achieve the desired state described in the `fact-deployment-with-readiness-probe.yml`.

+- When you will see the `10!` calculations on Terminal Window #1, you can proceed ahead to the next step.

 - Observe whether the `Connection Refused` issue occurs when scaling up and down the number of pods in your deployment: